seancorfield/honeysql/doc/postgresql.md

 ```

 `ON CONSTRAINT` is handled slightly differently to the nilenso library,
-with provided a single `on-conflict-constraint` helper (and clause):
+which provided a single `on-conflict-constraint` helper (and clause):

 ```clojure
 user=> (-> (insert-into :distributors)